Xilinx/imagebuilder/README.md

 -t specifies the u-boot command to load the binaries. "tftp" and "sd" are shorthands for "tftpb" and "load scsi 0:1", but actually any arbitrary command can be used, for instance -t "fatload" is valid.\
+-o specifies the output filename for the uboot script and its source.\

 ## Stand-alone Usage: scripts/disk\_image